karmab/kcli/doc/index.md

 You can also use  *noconf: true* to only add the nic with no configuration done in the vm

-Note that up to 4 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)
+Up to 4 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)

 ## ip, dns and host Reservations